 If we want more engineering graduates to stay in the industry, we have to give them a reason.
-But that doesn’t necessarily mean higher salaries.
+But that doesn’t just mean higher salaries.

 Young people want more than just money (though it helps)